Sustainable Innovations for the Urban Built Environment

 This briefing will aim to highlight what these technologies and innovations are likely to be, what is evolving in this space and how these targets are going to be achieved.
 It will be an ideal event for all built environment professionals, sustainability consultants, construction companies, built environment technology developers, property developers, investors and financiers, cleantech innovators, analysts, intermediaries and advisers.

-6.00pm Welcome: Andrew Bond, Smith & Williamson
+6.00pm Welcome: Andrew Bond, Partner, Smith & Williamson

 6.10pm Introduction: Clive Hall, Rushlight Events